darinwalshy/Mukisa-Requestor/README.md

 - [ ] Add onto the interface the spreadsheet number that has been downloaded
 - [ ] And into the outbound message the user number, spreadsheet number, date of last refresh of the app
-- [ ] Remove the install on the phone functionality that came along with the icon
+- [ ] Remove the install on the phone functionality that came along with the icon Currently the code is broken in regard to icons.
+I've changed the filename link in the manifest.
+This means that the PWA can't be "installed", This is what we want but it's a bit clunky.